 Indigenous and Andean Studies

 Faculty research in indigenous studies is primarily focused on the Andean region.
 Michelle Wibbelsman’s interests and areas of specialization include South American indigenous cultures, ethnographic studies and ethnomusicology.
 Her work in Andean Ecuador has focused on symbolic and semiotic analytical approaches to indigenous performances, ritual practices and politics, while her current research explores indigenous transnational migration, diaspora and cosmopolitanism.
 Lisa Voigt studies indigenous participation in festivals in the Andean mining town of Potosí during the colonial period in her current book project, Spectacular Wealth: Power and Participation in the Festivals of Potosí and Minas Gerais.
 Fernando Unzueta’s research focuses on the formation of national identities and modern subjectivities in nineteenth-century Latin America, particularly in the Andes.
 Ulises Juan Zevallos Aguilar works on indigenous literatures and cultures in the Andean, Amazonian, and transnational contexts.
 He is the author of Las provincias contraatacan: Regionalismo y anticentralismo en la literatura peruana del siglo XX (2009) and Indigenismo y nación: Desafíos a la representación de la subalternidad quechua y aymara en el Boletín Titikaka (1926-30) (2002).
-Beginning in Spring 2014, the Department is launching an interdisciplinary Working Group focused on Andean and Amazonian studies that will draw on the research and teaching emphases of more than 25 faculty members and graduate students at The Ohio State University.
 The Department also offers language instruction in Quechua, and graduate students who wish to study Quechua may apply for summer or academic-year FLAS fellowships from the Center for Latin American Studies.

 Colonial and Transatlantic Studies

 Faculty research on colonial Latin America has a strong comparative focus, engaging topics, texts, and individuals who cross borders between the Spanish and Portuguese empires on both sides of the Atlantic.
 Lúcia Helena Costigan is the author of A sátira e o intelectual criollo na colônia: Gregório de Matos e Juan del Valle y Caviedes (1991), a comparative study of Brazilian and Peruvian satirical poetry, and Through Cracks in the Wall: Modern Inquisitions and New Christian Letrados in the Iberian Atlantic World (2010), which analyzes early modern literary writings and inquisition testimonies produced by descendants of Jews forced to convert to Christianity in Iberia and Latin America.
 Lisa Voigt studies captivity narratives in a transatlantic and comparative context in Writing Captivity in the Early Modern Atlantic: Circulations of Knowledge and Authority in the Iberian and English Imperial Worlds (2009), and her current book project compares festivals and festival accounts in colonial mining towns of the Andes and Brazil.
-She also co-directs the interdisciplinary Americas before 1900 Working Group sponsored by the Humanities Center.
 Within the Iberian Studies section, Elizabeth Davis has worked on epic poetry of the Spanish empire and is currently writing a book on early modern sea writing in the Spanish Atlantic, while Pedro Pereira’s current project examines the emergence and legacy of Portuguese imperial discourses.

 Migration, Border & Latino/a Studies